-Notes: Data are extracted from Trade Map under HS Code 7308 Structures and parts of structures.
+- (i) Data are extracted from Trade Map under HS Code 7308 Structures and parts of structures. - (ii) Latest available figures were recorded in 2016

 Source: Trade Map, Frost & Sullivan

 Sales value of metal gates in Hong Kong

 Attributable to increase in demand for metal gates from replacement scheme for metal gates and doors in public housing flats and construction of new residential buildings, the sales value of metal gates in Hong Kong registered a significant growth from approximately HK\$397.5 million in 2012 to approximately HK\$650.0 million in 2017, representing a CAGR of 10.3%.
 With the continuous growing demand for metal gates from increasing supply of new buildings as well as regular renovation and maintenance works in old aged residential buildings such as the five-year replacement scheme of old type collapsible gate launched by the Hong Kong Housing Authority in public rental housing starting from 2015, the sales value of metal gates is expected to increase at a CAGR of 8.6% during 2018 to 2022.